A light and whipped version of the traditional American buttercream.

 No, you don’t want to use whipped cream.
 That is different than heavy cream and whipping cream.

 You want to use heavy cream (sometimes called whipping cream) as you need a thick cream to whip up.
-If you use already prepared whipped cream, that will not work for this recipe.
+If you use already prepared whipped cream, that will not work for this recipe as that is usually made with shortening and not much actual cream.

 Mixing it for a long amount of time is what will help get it super light and airy.